creamakerspace/website/content/equipment/_index.md

 # 5000+: trivial equipment (<$200)
 +++

-{% message(header="Work In Progress", class="is-warning") %}
-    <p>The contents of this page are NOT final.
-Equipment available at launch is still being finalized.</p>
-{% end %}

-Crea will provide access to a variety of equipment:
+Crea provides access to a variety of equipment:

 <div class="columns">